Francesco Coccopalmerio: Pontifical Council for Legislative Texts

 On 15 February 2007, he was given the personal title of archbishop and appointed president of the Pontifical Council for Legislative Texts.
 Since 2008, at the direction of Pope Benedict, one of his principal responsibilities has been the revision to procedures for handling clergy sex abuse and the applicable punishments.
 In 2014, he explained: "We want to make this delicate material more accessible, more understandable and easier for bishops to apply."
 At issue is "Book VI: Sanctions in the Church".

-Coccopalmerio was reported to have been one of the senior cardinals who, in preparing to announce the lifting of the excommunications of four leaders of the Society of Saint Pius X in January 2009, failed to take account of recent reports that one of them, Bishop Richard Williamson, was a Holocaust denier.
+Coccopalmerio was reported to have been one of the senior prelates who, in preparing to announce the lifting of the excommunications of four leaders of the Society of Saint Pius X in January 2009, failed to take account of recent reports that one of them, Bishop Richard Williamson, was a Holocaust denier.

 He was appointed a five-year renewable term as a member of the Congregation for the Doctrine of the Faith on 23 December 2010.

 On 18 February 2012, Pope Benedict XVI created him cardinal-deacon of San Giuseppe dei Falegnami.
 On 21 April 2012, Cardinal Coccopalmerio was named a member of the Congregation for the Doctrine of the Faith, the Apostolic Signatura, and the Pontifical Council for Promoting Christian Unity.
 On 22 December 2012, he was appointed a member of the Congregation for the Causes of Saints.
-He can hold these memberships until his 80th birthday.

 At the Synod of Bishops on New Evangelization in October 2012, Coccopalmerio argued that ecumenical efforts to further unify Christians across sectarian lines could play a pivotal role in countering the ongoing "de-Christianization" of Europe by presenting "an extraordinary sign to Islam" of Christian solidarity.